DeepCritical/DeepCritical/README.md

 This is a sketchpad for building the future of autonomous research—let's collaborate on making it a reality! 🔬✨

-# DeepCritical - Hydra + Pydantic Graph Deep Research with PRIME Architecture
+# DeepCritical - Hydra + Pydantic Graph Deep Research with Critical Review Tools

 A comprehensive research automation platform architecture for autonomous scientific discovery workflows.